Small intestine: Absorption

+Water

 Immunological

 The small intestine supports the body's immune system.
 The presence of gut flora appears to contribute positively to the host's immune system.

 Peyer's patches, located within the ileum of the small intestine, are an important part of the digestive tract's local immune system.
 They are part of the lymphatic system, and provide a site for antigens from potentially harmful bacteria or other microorganisms in the digestive tract to be sampled, and subsequently presented to the immune system.

 Clinical significance

 The small intestine is a complex organ, and as such, there are a very large number of possible conditions that may affect the function of the small bowel.
 A few of them are listed below, some of which are common, with up to 10% of people being affected at some time in their lives, while others are vanishingly rare.